Skip to main content

 Preparation:

-• Cut vegetables into small pieces and cook until very soft
+• Cut the vegetables into small pieces and boil them until very soft

-• Put vegetables in a container and puree
+• Put the vegetables in a container and puree them

-• Mix everything together and leave to cool
+• Mix everything together and let it cool

 Rice with chicken and pumpkin